KIZI/LinkedHypernymsDataset/README.md

 $TAGGER $OPTIONS $PARFILE
 ```

+### Docker

+You can also use a docker build script for the creation of a docker image containing the current LHD extraction framework with all required dependencies and then to run an extraction process by one docker RUN command.
+See the [docker directory](docker)

 ##Getting started

 Before starting the extraction process, the config file should be specified, see Installation and Modules paragraphs.